| | | |

 Different Moles

-Both states of Puebla and Oaxaca claim to be the origin for mole, but regardless, both create exceptional moles from incredible ingredients and technique.
+Both states of Puebla and Oaxaca claim to be the origin of mole, but regardless, both create exceptional moles from incredible ingredients.
 Other moles to try while you are in town are the pipian verde (green pumpkin seed) mole and the mole rojo (made differently at every restaurant).
-Some restaurants will even have their own signature mole like Meson Sacristia de la Campanio in Los Sapas.
-Try them and let us know what you like the best.
+Some restaurants will even have their signature mole like Meson Sacristia de la Campanio in Los Sapos.
+Let us know what you like the best.

-Los Sapos is a must visit for foodies, shoppers and instagrammers!
-Check out our post: A Shopper’s Paradise in Los Sapos, Puebla
+Los Sapos is a must-visit for foodies, shoppers, and Instagrammers!
+Check out our post: Antique and Talavera Shopping in Puebla

 Cemitas

-Cemitas are sandwiches piles high usually with a flattened breaded piece of chicken or pork (milanese), Oaxacan cheese, avocado and slivers of jalapeno.
+Cemitas are sandwiches piled high usually with a flattened breaded piece of chicken or pork (Milanese), Oaxacan cheese, avocado, and slivers of jalapeno.
 Cemita refers to the type of bread used for this sandwich, a type of brioche covered in sesame seeds.
 These sandwiches are delicious and extremely filling.
 The Mercado de Sabores near Talavera Uriarte is a food court of several cemita vendors.
-But for the best cemitas, you don’t have to go far in Centro.
-El Mural de los Poblanos has a nice appetizer of 3 different small cemitas, but the ones we liked best were just around the corner from the antique markets in Los Sapos called Cinco Cocina Urbana.
-Their small cemita was plenty, and we could split the larger one between the two of us.
+We split a large one the size of a football and still couldn’t finish it!
+If you are looking for a variety, El Mural de los Poblanos has a nice appetizer of 3 different small cemitas.

 Pelonas

-Pelona is also a sandwich of shredded beef, lettuce, refried beans, spices and crème fresca made with fried bread.
-The bread is bathed in butter, then fried to give it a crispy texture.
-Sorry there isn’t a picture.
+Pelona is also a sandwich of shredded beef, lettuce, refried beans, spices, and crème fresca made with fried bread.
+The bread is bathed in butter and then fried to give it a crispy texture.
+Sorry, there isn’t a picture.
 I can only eat so much bread.

 Tacos Arabes

 Translated, tacos arabes means Arabian tacos.
-Really, it’s meat carved off a spit, made crispy on the griddle and rolled in a soft taco shell.
-Add sauces, onions and chilis as you like.
-There’s nothing really elaborate about it, but it is a really good taco.
+It’s meat carved off a spit, made crispy on the griddle, and rolled in a soft taco shell.
+Add sauces, onions, and chilis as you like.
+There’s nothing elaborate about it, but it is a really good taco.
 Tacos Arabes are on most restaurant menus, but we liked Taqueria y Jugeria “Los Angeles” located on Av.
-Don Juan de Parafox y.
-Mendoza just a block from Los Sapos.
+Don Juan de Parafox y Mendoza is just a block from Los Sapos.
 Many locals go here, and the tacos and smoothies are delicious!

 Chalupas